Ayax0/undownload/README.md

 download.on("error", (err) => console.error("Download error:", err));
 download.on("data", (chunk) => console.log("Downloaded chunk:", chunk.length));

-// To stop the download if needed download.stop();
-// To check the status
+download.start(); // To start the download if immediate = false download.stop(); // To stop the download if needed download.status(); // To check the status download.restart(); // Discards already downloaded data and starts over

-download.status();
-// To await the completion of the download await download.promise;
+await download.promise; // To await the completion of the download

 // To validate the file after completion await download.validate(
   "sha256",